 Yoga Sequences For Depression

 Below we suggest three short Yoga routines that might get you started in the right direction.
-Both are slow and gentle.
+These are slow and gentle.
 They are very helpful in opening up the body, awaken the chi and get it to flow again.
 Some Yoga asanas work particularly well for low mood and depression.

 Remember, do only what serves your body: don’t do anything that feels painful or uncomfortable.
 Fall back to a good “standby” pose if necessary.
 Otherwise, just use a few props to relieve any pressure points or sore joints – including a chair.